The Dreaded Ding

-A few weeks ago, Harvard Business School sent out the balance of its Round 1 interview invitations—followed by “release” notices to the majority of applicants.
-That means thousands of MBA hopefuls around the world recently received their first big fat DING.
+A few weeks ago, Harvard Business School sent out its Round 1 interview invitations, along with “release” notices to the majority of applicants (and Round 2 deferral messages to some others).
+That means thousands of MBA hopefuls around the world recently received their first ding.

-While some people are able to easily shrug off this unfortunate news, others have a tough time dealing with what they see as “rejection.”
-If you’ve been feeling down ever since mid-October, we want to remind you why you should keep your chin up.
+Some people can easily shrug off this unfortunate news.
+But others have a tough time dealing with what they see as rejection.
+Are you one of the applicants who didn’t receive good news from HBS?
+If so, we want to remind you why you should keep your chin up.

-First off, all of the top MBA programs are notorious for being extremely selective.
-It may be that out of every 100 people who submit materials, only 7 – 12 are accepted.
+First off, all the top MBA programs are notorious for being extremely selective.
+It may be that out of every 100 people who submit materials, only 7 to 12 are accepted.
 In other words, it’s very much a numbers game when you’re applying to such competitive programs.
-There are only so many spots for an overwhelming number of extremely talented candidates.
+There are only so many spots for an overwhelming number of thoroughly talented candidates.

-As such, a past dean of HBS used to kick off his speech to new first-year students by stating that the school could’ve easily added an additional 900 candidates to the graduating class who were equally qualified.
-His point was that while admitted students were certainly accomplished and deserving, a little bit of luck played into their outcomes as well.
+As such, former HBS dean Nitin Nohria would kick off his speech to new first-year students by saying that the school could’ve easily added an additional 900 candidates to the graduating class who were equally qualified.
+While admitted students were certainly accomplished and deserving, he believed a bit of luck played into their outcomes as well.

-That may be hard to accept for people who have reached every single goal they’ve ever gone after.
+That may be hard to accept for people who have always reached every single goal they’ve ever gone after.
 But it’s the truth.
 Once you’ve pulled together a strong application and hit “submit,” the process is out of your hands.
-You will never be able to do anything about who (or how many people) you were truly competing against for a spot, who read your application, or what kind of mood they were in that day.
+You will never be able to do anything about who (or how many people) you were truly competing against.
+Or about who read your application and how they felt about it.

 The good news is that your results for a certain school are only the results for that school.
 They have absolutely no bearing on what you’ll hear from other programs.
-So there’s no need to panic or to question your approach.
+So, there’s no need to panic or to question your approach after a single ding.
 You should remain hopeful that positive news from another school may be right around the corner.